 Each year teachers work with these habits, emphasizing different ones at various grade levels, or ones that connect with a theme or focus of study.
 By the time students graduate from Mustard Seed they will have been nurtured in the development of each of these habits, which in turn, will not only affect their academic work as they move on to high school, but will influence their character and life long learning.

-During the first six weeks of school the teachers are learning about their students and their approach in the work of learning.
-At this point in the year we are most interested in how students are learning as they begin their studies.
+During the first months of school the teachers are learning about their students and their approach in the work of learning.
+We are interested in how students are learning as they begin their studies.
 If teachers understand the different ways each child learns best or where they may struggle, then teachers are more equipped to teach what students learn throughout the year.

-Thursday and Friday many of you will be virtually connecting with a parent teacher conference.
+Teachers are beginning to write progress reports, to be released to families on Dec.
+5th.
+Teachers and parents will be able to discuss these habits and more in our parent teacher conferences on Dec.
+8 and 9.
 In this conference the teachers will be reporting to you about how they see your child as a learner in the context of these habits.
 The teachers will share with you what they now know about your child, note areas of strength and concern, and propose a few goals for future learning.
-To help you prepare for the conference and find out more about the twenty habits, you can click on the previous link.
+To read the twenty habits we focus on, see below.

 There is a saying that our acts become our habits and our habits are the stuff of which character is made.
-It is one of the reasons why we are so intentional even about the little things, such as saying I am sorry or taking only the amount of snack you need.
+It is one of the reasons why we are so intentional even about the little things, such as saying I am sorry or making a plan before building in blocks.
 We know that something as small as a mustard seed can become a great and welcoming presence, our small acts become the seeds for a flourishing life.

 Previously written by Shanna Pargellis, One of MSS founders (recently retired).

 Habits of . . .